 In addition to the richness of the data that Open Banking data provides, it also has another core feature which is quite different to other data sources - the frequency by which this data is updated.
 Unlike traditional data assets such as credit enquiries, bank transactions occur whenever an individual carries out a payment of any form of funds transfer.
 The velocity by which the data updates, combined with an on-going consent model (where an individual consents to ongoing access to their financial data) can become a powerful instrument for risk assessment.

 Lenders often do a one-off check to determine a consumer’s ability to repay debt.
 With ongoing consent, and an active link to a consumer’s transaction data, a lender can better identify a user’s financial position - whether it be predicting delinquency or detecting an increase in income (for example).
 Experience wise, if a delinquency is predicted, lenders can proactively reach out and provide financial support and assistance - leading to lower bad debts and a better customer experience.

 With an ongoing consent model, richer data sets are available for lenders to determine their financial position - and also, predictive analytics can be used to understand when someone may run into hardship (e.g. an increase in ‘risky’ transactions).
 This requires no change to existing legislation, can be accelerated via open banking pipes and allows for a frictionless customer experience.
 This solution is incredibly powerful, and if productised (and white-labelled), has the potential to disintermediate credit bureaus through a highly personalised score.
-This will inevitably attract the attention of the OAIC.

 (5) No change